William Paulet Carey: Disaffected United Irishman

-Stirred by news of revolution and reform in France and dissatisfied with the moderation of the established Catholic Committee, in October 1791, with some forty like-minded radical, Carey helped form the Catholic Society with Theobald McKenna as their secretary.
+Stirred by news of revolution and reform in France and dissatisfied with the moderation of the established Catholic Committee, in October 1791, with some forty like-minded radicals, Carey helped form the Catholic Society with Theobald McKenna as their secretary.
 They published the Declaration of the Catholic Society of Dublin to promote unanimity among Irishmen and remove religious prejudices, written by McKenna, demanding total repeal of the penal laws as a matter of right.
 The declaration caused a split in the Catholic Committee.
 Led by Lord Kenmare, The more conservative and clerical members publicly withdrew.